Hossam-Abdou/BookE/README.md

 **Usage:**

--Log in or Register to access browse different books.
+- Log in or Register to access browse different books.
--search for specific book.
+- search for specific book.
 -Add/remove from Wishlist.
 -Add/remove from Cart.
 -Checkout.